brob/simple-django-contact/README.rst

 Simple Django Contact form is just that.
 Something very very simple
 to display and send emails as a contact form.

 This is very early on and while it works, it's nothing to write home about.
 Let me know features you'd like to see and we'll get them in there.

+The templates (and widgets) are written around Twitter's Bootstrap grid/framework.

 Quick start